jkb91jkb91/Jenkins_KubeStarter/README.md

 # Creation of Kubernetes Cluster using kubeadm
-# on AWS EC2 with the help of IaC: Terraform and Ansible
 <a name="readme-top"></a>

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This repository is used as a part of bigger project and it is triggered by JENKINS JOBS created as prerequsuite here: https://github.com/jkb91jkb91/JenkinsCreator
+It is going to deploy kubernetes cluster on EC2 intances on AWS

 CODE FROM THIS REPO WILL BE TRIGGERED BY THIS JOBS
 JOB1 = A_terraform_stack_create.json